+There are 10 easy home staging tips.
 When you have decided you are going to sell your home, there are some important steps to take before putting it on the market.
+Staging your home to sell can make a huge difference in how the home appears.
+Staging the home can create a great first impression.
 Buyers in today’s market are very savvy, and if your home presents well and is priced appropriately, then the home will sell in a shorter amount of time and for top dollar.

+You will need to be organized when you utilize these 10 easy home staging tips.
 Prior to staging your home, be sure to address any maintenance and deferred maintenance on the home.
 If there is deferred maintenance it will come up during the home inspection process.
-Additionally, potential buyers can see if there are items which need attention in the home.
-For example, if painting needs to be done, or screens are in disrepair.
+Additionally, potential buyers can see if there are items that need attention in the home.
+For example, if the painting needs to be done, or screens are in disrepair.

 1. Be Objective

 Even though your name is on the grant deed and most likely the mortgage, you have to begin to think of your house in an objective manner.
-I understand that homes can be sentimental with many memories, but it is now a product which is going to be sold.
-I often tell my sellers to think like buyers, and attend open houses to see the competing homes on the market, and how they are staged and p resented.
+I understand that homes can be sentimental with many memories, but it is now a product that is going to be sold.
+I often tell my sellers to think like buyers and attend open houses to see the competing homes on the market, and how they are staged and presented.
 It is important for a seller to write down what they liked and what they didn’t like in order to be objective about how YOUR house is going to be presented.

-Try to be as neutral as possible and it is important not to be offended by feedback from either Agents or potential buyers.
+Try to be as neutral as possible with your 10 easy home staging tips and it is important not to be offended by feedback from either Agents or potential buyers.
 Remember the more feedback the better.
 The idea is you want to appeal to the masses even though you may have your own taste.

 2. De-Clutter Mercilessly

-Keep in mind when you visit model homes and how simple the shelves, counters and surfaces are decorated.
-The model homes give you the feel of a home without too many things which can create visual clutter.
+Keep in mind when you visit model homes and how simple the shelves, counters, and surfaces are decorated.
+The model homes give you the feel of a home without too many things that can create visual clutter.
 Model homes generally have the “wow” factor, you walk in and can imagine yourself living there, and that is the idea behind staging.